-- Notes : (1) The figures for NGOs include SWD-subvented posts, non-SWD-subvented posts and other posts.
-Non-SWD-subvented posts include those subvented by EDB and HYAB while other posts include those in HA, non-subvented posts in NGOs and major non-conventional settings employing SWP (such as private elderly homes, private residential care homes for persons with disabilities and primary schools). - (2) Degree Posts refer to posts requiring social work degree qualification or above while Diploma Posts refers to posts requiring social work diploma / associate degree qualification.
+Notes : (1) The figures for NGOs include SWD-subvented posts, non-SWD-subvented posts and other posts.
+Non-SWD-subvented posts include those subvented by EDB and HYAB while other posts include those in HA, non-subvented posts in NGOs and major non-conventional settings employing SWP (such as private residential care homes for the elderly / persons with disabilities and primary schools).

+(2) Degree Posts refer to posts requiring social work degree qualification or above while Diploma Posts refers to posts requiring social work diploma / associate degree qualification.

-The figures in brackets represent changes when compared with corresponding figures as at 31 March 2020.
+The figures in brackets represent changes when compared with corresponding figures as at 31 March 2021.

-- 1.3 Compared with the corresponding figures on strength of 10 147 for Degree Posts and 7 254 for Diploma Posts as at 31 March 2020, the growth rates for these two categories of posts were 5.4% and 2.5% respectively.
-The strength of the whole social work field increased by 4.2% when compared with the figure as at 31 March 2020. - 1.4 NGOs recorded the highest growth rate for All Social Work Posts (4.9%), followed by3.0% and 0.6% for local TIs and SWD respectively.
+- 1.3 Compared with the corresponding figures on strength of 10 692 for Degree Posts and 7 438 for Diploma Posts as at 31 March 2021, the growth rate for Degree Posts was 2.5%.
+In contrast, Diploma Posts recorded a negative growth rate of 3.3%.
+The strength of the whole social work field increased by 0.1% when compared with the figure as at 31 March 2021. - 1.4 Local TIs recorded the highest growth rate for All Social Work Posts (8.9%), followed by 0.4% for SWD.
+In contrast, NGOs recorded a negative growth rate of 0.3%.

-1.5 The System has recorded 2 438 turnover cases for All Social Work Posts in 2020/21, consisting of 1 949 re-entrant cases and 489 wastage cases.
+1.5 The System has recorded 4 182 turnover cases for All Social Work Posts in 2021/22, consisting of 2 860 re-entrant cases and 1 322 wastage cases.